Hannemit/data_science_projects/README.md

 * make sure the requirements in requirements.txt are installed (see above)
 * run the following command to be able to import src anywhere in the project:
     `pip install -e .`
+* run `python -m ipykernel install --user --name my_env --display-name "Python (my_env)"` to be able to easily use the virtual environment in a jupyter notebook
 * unzip the zip file in data/raw/
 * run `python src/data/make_dataset.py` from the root directory.
 This will read in the raw data in data/raw, process it, and save it in data/processed.
 These processed data files are used in the notebooks
 * we're now ready to run the notebooks!